openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

   * Ability to perform PromQL across fleet metrics

-> NOTE(Mariusz): Alerts can be region wide only, and query in different tab per region might be good enough for now.
+> NOTE(Mariusz): Alerts can be region wide only, and query in different tab per region might be good enough for now. n

-  * Ability to see logs across the fleet to see a pattern
-  * No need to tunnel to specific control plane to query metrics or see logs
+  * No need to tunnel to specific control plane to query metrics
   * Centralized alerting
 * CUS can monitor / use HPA/VPA / vis with local console using metrics FROM their workloads on guest clusters or from nodes on guest clusters
   * Container metrics (about their containers).